Government College of Engineering and Research, Avasari Khurd

 Government College of Engineering and Research, Avasari Khurd (GCOEARA) is a Maharashtra state government engineering college.
 It was established in 2009.
 The college is located about 62 km north of Pune (Shivaji nagar), on Nashik-Pune National Highway (NH-60) and 70 km from the shrine Bhimashankar.
-The campus is spread over 50 acres with academic buildings and separate administrative and workshop buildings, a separate residential zone with quarters for faculty and staff and hostels.
+The campus is spread over 50 acres with academic buildings and separate administrative and workshop buildings, a separate residential zone with quarters for faculty, staff and students hostels.
 The college is approved by All India Council for Technical Education, New Delhi, and is affiliated to Savitribai Phule Pune University.
 Directorate of Technical Education, Maharashtra state, Mumbai controls the institute through its regional office at Pune.

 The college hosted the national level technical event ABINITIO.
 The college is mostly familiar as GCOEARA among students and locals.

 Departments

 Computer engineering

 The Computer Engineering department was established in 2009.
 The department has a student level organization name COMPSA organizes a different program.
 The department also has a club called Hackathon Club started in 2018.